3rd/image.nvim/README.md

     - No cropping yet, so images will get out of bounds or stretched.
 - `sixels` - not implemented yet

-### Formats

-Currently, only PNG files are supported.

-- PNG

 ### Integrations

 Currently, there's a single integration for Markdown files, which is enabled by default.